garrandall/popular-music-data/tracks/i-ve-had-it-the-bell-notes.md

 Then I do and there's nobody home
 I've had it
 Well I've had it
-La la la la la...
+La la la la la
-La la la la la...
+La la la la la
 When you say that you'll keep a date
 Then you show up two hours late
 I've had it